rust-unofficial/patterns/intro.md

 [Anti-patterns](anti_patterns/README.md) are methods to solve these same common problems.

 However, while design patterns give us benefits, anti-patterns create more problems.
-There are some problems that we don't need to solve because [Rust rocks](rust_rocks.md)!
+Although there are some problems that we don't need to solve because Rust rocks!

 [Idioms](idioms/README.md) are guidelines to follow when coding.
 They are social norms of the community.
 You can break them, but if you do you should have a good reason for it.